ShawnFoo/SwiftWebViewBridge/README.md

 ```
 <h2 id="5">Dig it up</h2>

-If you are interesting in how swift and javascript communicate with each other, the source code have very detailed comments on it.
-Also, you can find the unminified javascript file in UnminifiedJavascript document.
+The source code have very detailed comments, this will help you to dig it up if you are interesting in how swift and javascript communicate with each other.
+What's more, you can find the unminified javascript file in UnminifiedJavascript document.